Foxandxss/angular-laravel4-workflow/README.md

 This is a customization of my generic [workflow](https://github.com/Foxandxss/fox-angular-gulp-workflow) to be used inside a Laravel4 application.

-For a complete tutorial, follow my blog post (SOON).
+For a complete tutorial, follow my [blog post](http://angular-tips.com/blog/2014/10/working-with-a-laravel-4-plus-angular-application/)

 ## Creating the project